averagewagon/cEDH-Decklist-Database/_includes/markdown/motd.md

 Apply to be a Reviewer today!
+See 'Competitive Decks' description for more information.